4 min read. Is there a difference between satin and silk? What are the benefits of each?

 Satin and silk are often used simultaneously but are, in fact, not the same.
 Whereas sateen and satin are the same, the differences between satin and silk are probably not familiar to everyone.
 Let us dig a little deeper to get to the bottom of all satin vs silk myths.

 Satin is the way a fabric is woven.
 A satin fabric can be made of many fabrics, such as cotton, polyester - or silk.
 Whereas silk is the fabric itself.
 Silk is a 100% natural protein, that is gained from the cocoons of silkworms.
-Silk satin is the shiniest and softest weave that can be obtained from silk.
-The satin weave makes silk ultra-durable and at the same time hardy and dense.
-Common weave alternatives to satin would be twill, chiffon or crėpe de chine.
+Silk satin is the shiniest and softest weave that can be obtained from silk due to its special satin weave pattern: four or more weft threads go over one warp thread.
+This makes satin silk ultra-durable and at the same time hardy and dense.
+Common silk weave alternatives to satin would be twill, chiffon or crėpe de chine.

 2. Satin vs Silk Pillowcase